AlimiSandeep/PySpark_Concepts/doc.md

 ### RDD Partition and repartition
 ##### RDD repartition()
 Spark RDD `repartition()` method is used to increase or decrease the partitions.
+This operation reshuffles the RDD randomly.
 ##### RDD coalesce()
 Spark RDD `coalesce()` is used only to reduce the number of partitions.
-This is optimized or improved version of repartition() where the movement of the data across the partitions is lower using coalesce.
+This is optimized or improved version of repartition() where betterment is achieved by reshuffling the data from fewer nodes compared with all nodes by repartition.

 Ex : [Repartition-Coalesce.ipynb](Notebooks/pyspark-repartition-coalesce.ipynb)